January 14, 2019

 - Steamer basket

-This is a Facebook group over 3800 people who interact, share tips and recipes for the Instant Pot.
-To join search the group on Facebook or click here.
+This is a Facebook group of over 3800 people who interact, share tips and recipes for the Instant Pot.
+To join search the group on Facebook or head straight to the Weekly Dish Instant Potters Facebook page.

 For videos about how to use your Instant Pot, visit the website at instantpot.com.